All Episodes

 Surely not the illusion that one is making the difference between victory and defeat, but rather the idea that one owns a piece of victory by virtue of having invested in it.

-This is all the $3 donations and you know how they're running around and trying to get as many people involved here and invested in Obama's victory as uh as possible.
+This is all the $3 donations and how they're running around and trying to get as many people involved here and invested in Obama's victory as possible.

 Now, audio soundbites, Mitt Romney, ad that ran yesterday on the Super PAC Restore Our Future website, a new ad entitled Olympics.

-We've got the ad, and in the ad uh gold medal figure skater Christi Yamaguchi, the 2002 Olympic Games Chief Operating Officer Fraser Bullock, gold medal skeleton eraser Jimmy Shea, speed skater Derek Parra, and an unidentified announcer.
+We've got the ad, and in the ad, gold medal figure skater Christy Yamaguchi, the 2002 Olympic Games chief operating officer Fraser Bullock, gold medal skeleton racer Jimmy Shea, speed skater Derek Parra, and an unidentified announcer.

 This is the ad that pretty good.